-Quality Priority Six: Developing the Trust's approach to reducing the impact of health inequalities (year two).
+Quality priority 6: Develop the trusts approach to reducing the impact of Health inequalities- (Year Two).

 We believe we have chosen priorities that reflect our long-term strategic position, the key areas which will make the difference to the patients accessing our services as well as being responsive to the emerging challenges across the healthcare system.
-The finalised priorities were presented to the quality committee and Trust executive committee in March 2025.
+The finalised priorities were presented to the quality committee and trust executive committee in March 2025.
 The quality committee will provide governance oversight and support to ensure that the quality improvement priorities progress and successfully achieve the required outcomes within the year.
-The 2025/26 quality improvement priorities are embedded within the Trust's Five Year Corporate Strategy, under the overarching objective of delivering outstanding patient outcomes, safety, and experience.